nexodus-io/nexodus/docs/development/design/security-groups.md

     }
 ```

-The same LPM rule optimizations also applies to IPv4 and IPv6.
+The same LPM rule optimizations also apply to IPv4 and IPv6.

 ## New Tables